-In real life, after you submit your counseling request, you first get an email with questions specific to your situation.
-This way, your counselor can quickly get to the point of how best to help you.
+In real life, after you submit your coaching request, you first get an email with questions specific to your situation.
+This way, I can quickly get to the point of how best to help you.

 A few issues need to be addressed here, the primary one being communication between yourself and your partner.
 Whenever we have an emotional reaction to a situation, it's a signal to step back find out what's triggering that emotion.